 Section 1.
 MEMBERS.
 Members shall be such individuals, and/or business entities involved in or related to the building industry.
 Members shall be admitted to membership in the manner provided for in the Bylaws.

 Section 2.
 MEMBERSHIP APPLICATION.
-Applicants for membership shall make formal application and agree to observe the Articles, Bylaws and Code of Ethics of this Association together with such additional standards as the Board shall establish as well as observing the constitution and Bylaws of the National Association of Home Builders of the United States and shall pay such fees as are required from time to time by the Board of Directors.
+Applicants for membership shall make formal application and agree to observe the Articles, Bylaws and Code of Ethics of this Association together with such additional standards as the Board shall establish and shall pay such fees as are required from time to time by the Board of Directors.
 The Board may establish dues categories within each class of membership.

 Application for builder and associate membership shall be made by submitting an application in a form determined by the Board of Directors.